maplight/votersedge-voting-info/voting-info/states/ca/state-all-elections/en/voting-basics/what-is-a-provisional-ballot.md

 - If the information that the voter has written on the envelope matches, then the ballot is removed from the envelope and counted.

 **Can I check the status of my provisional ballot?**
-You may contact the [county elections office](http://www.sos.ca.gov/elections/voting-resources/county-elections-offices/) to learn whether your provisional ballot was counted and if it was not counted, the reason why.
+You may contact your [county elections office](http://www.sos.ca.gov/elections/voting-resources/county-elections-offices/) to learn whether your provisional ballot was counted and if it was not counted, the reason why.